ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 ### Running youxia

 Youxia is an application that can start up new VMs based on existing snapshots.
 It is also capable of taking advantage of Amazon Spot Pricing for the instances that it creates, and can also be used to tear down VMs, when necessary.
+You can learn more about youxia [here](https://github.com/CloudBindle/youxia#youxia).

 **TODO: More info needed about using youxia in this context, further testing required.**